 We have put together an article with everything you need to know about the most beautiful white villages of the Axarquía.
 The region has highest mountain in the province, La Maroma, with more than 2,000 metres.

 They are ideal villages to discover with slow travel or as starting points for hiking routes.

 This area is one of the few almost virgin places left in the province, hidden inland, reached after many winding curves along country roads, treating the visitor to magnificent views of the crystal clear waters of the river Genal and vast centuries-old forests.

 This emerald jewel is home to a total of 16 white villages of Arab origin and has a special microclimate and abundant rainfall that has led to a great variety of flora and a unique and singular landscape.

 If you enjoy hiking, or simply want to discover this corner and its rich local gastronomy, we invite you to visit this natural paradise, its villages and its people.

 Sierra de las Nieves National Park

-Sierra de las Nieves is a stunning mountain range in the Serranía de Ronda.
-It has Torrecilla Peak, one of the highest in Malaga.
-It often snows there in winter, hece its name.
+Sierra de las Nieves (“Snowy Mountainrange“) is a stunning mountain range in the Serranía de Ronda.
+With the Torrecilla Peak at 1,919 metres above sea level, where it usually snows in winter, hence its name.